tagua-vm/tagua-vm/README.md

 ### Using Docker

-If you don't want to install Rust and LLVM on your machine you can use Docker:
+If installing Rust and LLVM on your machine is too much, Docker might be an
-It provides everything you will need to build, test and run Tagua VM.
+alternative: It provides everything needed to build, test and run Tagua VM.

-First, you will need to build the docker image:
+First, build the Docker image:

 ```sh
 $ docker build -t tagua-vm .
 ```

-You will then be able to run a container from this image:
+Now, it is possible to run a container from this image:

 ```sh
 $ docker run --rm -it --name tagua-vm-dev -v `pwd`:/source` bash
 ```

-You are now inside a fresh container.
+If this command succeeds, you are inside a fresh container.
 To see if everything is fine, you can start the test suite:

 ```sh
 $ cargo test